aidanramblas/car-computer/README.md

 - Upper button: pins 10 (virtual ground) / 11 (read)
 - Lower button: pins 8 (virtual ground) / 9 (read)

-Buttons use a "virtual ground" trick: one pin is held `LOW` in software, the other reads `INPUT_PULLUP` and goes `LOW` when pressed.
+Buttons (only used in 'with_pages') use a "virtual ground" trick: one pin is held `LOW` in software, the other reads `INPUT_PULLUP` and goes `LOW` when pressed.

 ## Screens